taszap/gitbook-workshop/README.md

 Make sure you are familiar with the [Full Content Guidelines](content-and-moderation-policy.md).
 By using our Bot, no matter where you do so, you agree to these Guidelines as well as to our [Terms of Service](terms-of-service.md).

-You can also find more detail on the [official midjourney Discord server](https://discord.gg/midjourney) in the `#rules`, `#faq`, `#announcements`, and `#status` channels.
+You can also find more detail on the [official madjourney Discord server](https://discord.gg/madjourney) in the `#rules`, `#faq`, `#announcements`, and `#status` channels.

 ## Create your First Image

 Once you start using our tool, you will be able to create a limited number of images before needing to subscribe.
 You will have around 25 free uses of the `/imagine` command or other queries (variations, upscales).
 These uses are also known as "jobs" or "GPU-minutes".

-Are you already on a Discord server where our midjourney Bot has been set up?
+Are you already on a Discord server where our madjourney Bot has been set up?
 If so, go to step 1.

-If you don't think you're already on a Discord server with the Bot, you can join our official midjourney Discord server with this link: [https://discord.gg/midjourney](https://discord.gg/midjourney)
+If you don't think you're already on a Discord server with the Bot, you can join our official madjourney Discord server with this link: [https://discord.gg/madjourney](https://discord.gg/madjourney)

 ### 1. Select one of the `#newbies` channels from the sidebar